MagdyAboYoussef/AlbionAutoFisher/README.md

 ![image](https://github.com/MagdyAboYoussef/AlbionAutoFisher/assets/107952758/69fe61cd-d220-42e7-aa55-d2f5ac509378)

-if its the first launch select the images that will used(by default they are located in resources) and if the detection isnt good make sure the images are clear and then select which scripts you want to run alongside
+if its the first launch select the images that will used(by default they are located in resources with the same name you can just move your pictures there and overwrite them) and if the detection isnt good make sure the images are clear such as the ones in the folder, they differ from resolution to resolution so to make it as clear as possible its better to take your own clear small pictures  or run in 1920x800 which I ususally ran and then select which scripts you want to run alongside
 ### sound
 automatically clicks when a biting sound occures (need to have only sound effects enabled to not confuse it and make the game sound around 50-60%) keep adjusting it until it fits for you
 ### player detection